 As one of the most densely populated countries in the world — with a large population that relies on the land to survive — climate change is as real threat to the people of Bangladesh.
 As the land degrades, families are unable to produce enough food to sell for income or to feed themselves.
 The impacts are far-reaching.

 Overcrowding deepens the persistent problems of poverty like unemployment and inadequate housing — for many, there is no choice but to move to a densely populated area in search of a livelihood.

 The issue of inequality across gender, ethnicity and regional divides also contributes to poverty.
 Without proper support, marginalised people are unable to assert their basic human rights, access essential services or contribute to society.

 Key areas of work

-Oxfam is working to strengthen community resilience in disaster-prone rural and urban areas of Bangladesh.
-Oxfam is providing local communities with support in four different areas: disaster preparedness; gender equality and women’s leadership; economic empowerment; and water, sanitation and hygiene.
-This four year project (2013-2017) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+Oxfam Australia is working to strengthen community resilience in disaster-prone rural and urban areas of Bangladesh.
+Oxfam is providing local communities with support in three different areas: economic justice including women’s economic empowerment; climate action and disaster risk reduction; and active citizenship.
+This four-year project (2017-2021) is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 HOW YOU CAN HELP

 We know the best way to fight poverty and injustice is to help people help themselves.
 Change the lives of vulnerable communities in Bangladesh and around the world today.